DaveLuhman/wolfpackGuestbook/DOCUMENTATION.md

 **Wolfpack Guestbook** - Version 1.0.0

 ### **Purpose**
 Wolfpack Guestbook is an Electron-based desktop application designed to track attendance volume as a fully-enclosed software solution.
-It processes card swipe data to extract user identification information and displays it to the user, as well as stores it to a local-only SQLite3 database.
+It processes card swipe data or specific keystrokes to extract user identification information, optionally display the result to the screen, and store it to a local-only SQLite3 database.
 This can later be exported to CSV for further examination and analysis.

 ### **Target Audience**
-This application is intended for internal use by staff managing attendance of events.
+This application is intended for internal use by staff managing attendance of events at Madison Area Technical College.

 ### **Overview**
 The application automatically detects connected MagTek HID devices, allows the user to select an appropriate device if multiple are available.
 Once a HID device is selected, the application listens for card swipe events and key-press events for "F24".
 An anonymous entry is entered on F24, and on card swipe the parsed data is inserted to the database as well as displayed for the user.

+---
 ---

 ## **2. Application Architecture**